fabo0822/BIBLIO-CAMPUS/README.md

 FROM libro l
 JOIN librosAutor la ON l.id = la.id
 JOIN autor a ON la.id = a.id
-WHERE a.nombre = 'Gabriel' AND a.apellido = 'García Márquez';
+WHERE a.nombre = 'isabela' AND a.apellido = 'hancok';
 ```

 ## Listar todas las ediciones de un libro